OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ---

 [^procrastination]: I *might* write a more thorough analysis of each experiment of mine in the future if I muster the courage to dig through all my data + if I can make it interesting.
 And look, you yourself also procrastinate by implementing new features instead of fixing bugs. <!-- We are kindred spirits, you and I. -->
 [^stop-the-world]: Some GCs don't stop the world, but that's a whole other level of complexity so we don't do it.
 There's no reason you couldn't use MMTk for that, though.
-[Question for MMTk authors: can you give an example, please?
-Or am I mistaken somehow?]
 [^nogc-performance]: Actually unsure why the AST benefited less, but I would assume that's due to it being a lot slower at the time, so GC solving only -some- of its performance problems and so having a lower overall impact.
 [^software-is-war]: On a metaphysical level, everything is war and love - probably.
 I had philosophy classes back in high school, so I must know what I'm talking about.
 [^scan-object]: I'm thinking the best way would be to have each object implement some `VisitByGc` trait with their associated visit logic, to associate each `ObjMagicId` with a given type in a nice way and to do dynamic dispatch.
 Another TODO for the future...
 [^args-off-prev-frame]: Which, by the way, is how we keep those arguments reachable when GC happens.
 They're not on the Rust stack, but safe in the previous frame.
 That's also why we only pop them *after* GC might have occurred.
 [^gc-bug]: If that happens, I hope you're well aware of [record and replay debugging](https://rr-project.org/).
 [^mmtk-header]: In some cases the type information is encoded in the object, which we could definitely use.
-Alternatively, there might be some free space in the object headers MMTk creates for its own purposes?
-[^erase-old-heap]: I learned too late that in non-release builds, you really should erase the old heap by overriding it with e.g. `0xdeadbeef` for easier debugging.
-Though my macro that checks pointers achieves the same effect.
+[^erase-old-heap]: I learned too late that in non-release builds, you really *should* erase the old heap by overriding it with recognizable values like `0xdeadbeef` for easier debugging.
+Though my debug macro that checks pointers does achieve a similar effect anyway.
+[^forwarding-pointer]: OK, technical clarification for people familiar with GC: it could still very much work since you'd find a forwarding pointer on the old heap which you *could* use to access the new data, but that indirection would be a slowdown, so we want everything copied onto the new heap without exception to maintain fast access to it.

 <!--
 // https://source.chromium.org/chromium/chromium/src/+/main:v8/src/heap/base/asm/x64/push_registers_asm.cc;l=33;bpv=1;bpt=0